gfx-rs/gfx/src/examples/cube/README.md

 # Cube Example

-A very simple example showing how to render a colored cube using vertex, index and uniform buffers, and GLSL shaders.
-It could show demonstrate how vertex formats can be specified - ie. interleaved or otherwise.
+A very simple example showing how to render a textured cube using vertex, index and uniform buffers, and GLSL shaders.
+It features an off-screen render target and user-controlled rotation.